 For the nearly one million Georgians without a reliable internet connection, mainly in the rural southern and mountainous northern regions, the need to be connected is vital.
 That's especially true for students, many of whom had difficulty pursuing their education virtually during the pandemic.
-Places like rural Crisp County, where nearly a third of the population is blacked out of the web are especially affected.
+Places like rural Crisp County, where nearly a third of the population is blacked out of the high-speed web, are especially affected.

 “Outside the city it’s slow and you run out of data quickly,” said Jenna Rhodes, a technology specialist at the Crisp County School District.
 “What is available is super expensive, and people don’t have access here like they do in other areas.”